 Servals

-Our population of servals is currently classified as stable in South Africa even though the opinion of many experts are that populations have dropped and should be seen as and fundable species.
+Our population of servals is currently classified as stable in South Africa even though the opinion of many experts is that populations have dropped and should be seen as and fundable species.
 This elusive tall cat has often been compared and confused with another African cat called the Caracal.
-Caracals are widely found in south African and are despised by most livestock farmers as they have been know to catch both small lambs as well as large adult seep and goats.
+Caracals are widely found in south African and are despised by most livestock farmers as they have been know to catch both small lambs as well as large adult sheep and goats.

 Tall legs also come in handy when catching birds, Serval can from standing jump between 2 and 3 meters straight up into the air to catch birds out of flight.
 They also hunt strategically by sitting in shallow water and waiting for water birds to some down and land, then from the shallow waters 3 meters up into the air and they can catch their prey.